 - Book of Proof, Hammock — Chapter 1

 Note that you do not need to solve the questions in these textbooks, if you want to though, it is your choice.
-The second book is quite difficult, I will admit.
-But still try to read through.
 If you can’t follow all the proofs that is quite alright, as long as you understand the idea behind the concepts.

 Warm Up Problems